Jamaica: A Crazy Adventure

 A must-do adventure is the fascinating Jeep Safari Tour.
 Venture behind waterfalls and into swimming holes so secluded you can only reach them via the tour’s off-roading Range Rover.
-Lunch is provided, and if you like jerk chicken, you’ll have tasted the very best.
+Lunch is provided, but make sure to request a plant-based meal in advance.
 You’ll also get to see 18th century ruins of a plantation that was destroyed during the famous slave rebellions.

 One of the most popular attractions in the Ochos Rios area is Dunn’s River Falls.
 For an awesome experience, book a guide and you’ll be able to climb up the 600 feet of cascading waters.
 It’s not only a place for challenge, but extraordinary beauty.
 At the top of the falls, you’ll find a small village, food and shopping.

 Across the street from Dunn’s River Falls is Dolphin Cove.
 It is here that you can touch, swim with, or even kiss dolphins.
 There is also a hair braiding booth and a beach grill.
 Feel free to interact with the cove’s remarkably friendly birds and explore their jungle haunts.
 It’s a great place to spend the day, or a couple of hours in nature.

 If you enjoy Reggae music, don’t miss the Zion Bus Line Tour, complete with dreadlocked driver.
 This adventure will take you to the birth and final resting place of Bob Marley in the village of Nine Miles, as your guide shares stories about the area and how young Bob grew up.